Should I feel empathy for vaccine refusers who get COVID-19?

 So what is helpful?

-If a loved one’s vaccine refusal is tied to political ideologies, Wood says point them to people who share that political identity who has gotten vaccinated.
+If a loved one’s vaccine refusal is tied to political ideologies, Wood says point them to people who share that political identity and have gotten vaccinated.
 She recommends telling them, “Here’s someone you really respect… and they say you should do it.”

 “You have to keep saying over and over again how much the person means to you,” said Wood.